Destination Views

 * The results table *defaults to* the universal application summary view when you select no destinations.

-* The universal application summary *is generated* (but is not the default view) when applications make up all or part of the destination selections; it is not generated when only cloud regions are selected.
+* The universal application summary view *is generated* (but is not the default view) when applications make up all or part of the destination selections; it is not generated when only cloud regions are selected.

 See [Quick Guide to Destination Views](#quick-guide-to-destination-views), below.